JESS Arabian Ranches, Jumeirah English Speaking School, Arabian Ranches – THE REVIEW

 Acclaim and popularity may have its roots in location and reputation, but the JESS Arabian Ranches offer is substantive and impressive.
 JESS pioneers a dual track British education to 16 followed by the IB Diploma, replicating the increasing move away from A’ Level in the UK’s top public schools.

 Children are afforded a fabulous breadth of education post-16 that substitutes the intensity of A Level specialism with a greater breadth of subject exploration and, arguably, with its eye on the University slipstream to follow, a much better grounding in critical reasoning and research.
 The foundations of (I)GCSE provision are robust offering breadth of choice and high attainment.
+Across all phases, it is the development in JESS young people of critical reasoning, entrepreneurship, creativity and a sense of everything being possible that shines through.

 Most telling of the school’s absolute commitment to meet the very different needs of all children, JESS has now introduced one of the broadest ranges of UK BTEC options at Sixth Form.
 From 2016-17 this includes Art, Sport and Business.
 The aim is to balance the rigorously academic IB Diploma with alternative, and in some cases parallel, vocational study in areas best able to meet the individual gifts of children.
-The Art BTEC will include Art History at AS or A level, the Business BTEC a financial services qualification and the Sport BTEC integrates a dedicated qualification in coaching.
+The Art BTEC includes Art History at AS or A level, the Business BTEC a financial services qualification and the Sport BTEC integrates a dedicated qualification in coaching.

 BTEC is seen as a better, more relevant alternative to the IB Career-related Diploma (IB CP, IB CrP), an option which JESS could have chosen, because of its closer fit with preceding British IGCSE study and broader global recognition, this particularly so in the UK where it dominates as the vocationally grounded alternative to A Levels.
-Taken as a whole, we believe that BTEC provision at JESS promises to be the best available anywhere in the Emirates and a benchmark for how to integrate formalised qualifications within a vocational framework.
+Taken as a whole, we believe that BTEC provision at JESS competes with the best available in the Emirates and a benchmark for how to integrate formalised qualifications within a vocational framework.
 Schools in the UK could learn a lesson or two from JESS – and that is saying something.
 The full Sixth Form curriculum can be found below, with specific detail on BTEC options from Page 44.JESS Sixth Form Curriculum.compressed

 Facilities are outstanding across its 9-acre site including 70 teaching areas; Science & ICT labs; Art, Drama & DT facilities; an independent music facility; a 500-seater Auditorium; Dance and Performing Arts studios; 1000 square-metre sports hall; two temperature-controlled, shaded swimming pools; imaginatively equipped playground areas; and extensive playing fields.
+As above, landmark, high profile Arabic subject facilities are coming on stream in 2018.

 We were struck again in our latest visit to JESS (February 2017) by the sheer scale of investment in facilities – and the way that these are integrated within a school design that lends a terrific sense of purpose to teaching and learning across school phases and specialisms.